bytrix/witkey/README.md

 ------------

 > Software Engineering student in school, crazy about technolygy and art
-> but not proficient.
+> but not much proficient.
 A short time ago, a little conflict happened in
 > school between someone and me so that I have to  quit school.
 > However, it's a chance for me because I can spend all my spare
 > time in programming learning.
 To summarize the self-study plan,